jrpotter/notebook/notes/algorithms/non-blocking.md

 ## Wait-freedom

-An algorithm is **wait-free** if every operation has a bound on the number of steps the algorithm will take before the operation completes.
-In other words, the algorithm guarantees per-thread progress.
+An algorithm is **wait-free** if it guarantees per-thread progress.
+In other words, every thread is guaranteed to make progress over an arbitrary period of time, regardless of timing or ordering of thread execution.

 %%ANKI
 Basic